BMW 330e reliability & safety rating

 BMW 330e reliability & problems

 The BMW 3 Series wasn't individually rated in the 2020 edition of the Driver Power owner satisfaction survey.
-However, BMW as an overall brand didn't fare particularly well, winding up 27th out of 30 manufacturers rated this year.
+However, BMW overall didn't fare particularly well, winding up 27th out of 30 manufacturers rated that year.
 Reliability, as well as the cost of repairs and maintenance, were cited as concerns by owners.
+The 3 Series did make an appearance in the more recent 2021 edition of the survey, being named the 31st-best car to own in the UK, with an owner satisfaction rating of 88%.

 The BMW's Euro NCAP crash-test rating is excellent, and promise that this is one of the safest cars out there.
 Our only quibble is that you can't add a space-saver spare wheel (sadly an issue with every plug-in hybrid due to the space taken up by the batteries).
-You also have to add a £1,250 'Driving Assistant Professional' pack to get adaptive cruise control, and an upgraded autonomous emergency braking system that can sense pedestrians and cyclists as well as other cars – the latter is standard on the S60.
+You also have to add a 'Driving Assistant Professional' pack to get adaptive cruise control, and an upgraded autonomous emergency braking system that can sense pedestrians and cyclists as well as other cars – the latter is standard on the Volvo S60.

 Otherwise, the 330e comes with a suite of passive and active safety equipment including lane-departure warning and speed-limit assistance.
 You also get front and rear parking sensors, as well as a reversing camera.
 LED headlights are also standard and deliver great visibility at night.

 In This Review